Chronology

 1951

-Starts to bring paintings to galleries in New York, such as M. Knoedler and Sidney Janis, transporting them on top of car.
-During his teaching years, goes to Cedar Tavern on University Place and sometimes talks to artists such as Jackson Pollock, Mark Rothko, Willem de Kooning, Franz Kline and Barnett Newman, but is too shy to really get to know them.
+Starts to bring paintings to galleries in New York, such as M. Knoedler and Sidney Janis.
+During his teaching years, goes to Cedar Tavern on University Place and sometimes talks to artists such as Willem de Kooning and Franz Kline, but is too shy to really get to know them.25Oral history interview with Roy Lichtenstein by Billy Klüver and Julie Martin, August 16, 1990, RLF Archives.

 March 21–May 20, 1951